-Concentrations of credit risk-Sales of TiO2 accounted for approximately 90% of our Chemicals Segment's sales in each of 2012, 2013 and 2014.
+Concentrations of credit risk-Sales of TiO2 accounted for approximately 90% of our Chemicals Segment's sales in each of 2013, 2014 and 2015.
 The remaining sales result from the mining and sale of ilmenite ore (a raw material used in the sulfate pigment production process), and the manufacture and sale of iron-based water treatment chemicals and certain titanium chemical products (derived from co-products of the TiO2 production processes).
 TiO2 is generally sold to the paint, plastics and paper industries.
 Such markets are generally considered "quality-of-life" markets whose demand for TiO2 is influenced by the relative economic well-being of the various geographic regions.
-Our Chemicals Segment sells TiO2 to over 4,000 customers, with the top ten customers approximating 34% of our Chemicals Segment's net sales in both of 2012 and 2013 and 35% of our Chemicals Segment's net sales in 2014.
-In each of 2012, 2013 and 2014, one customer, Behr Process Corporation, accounted for approximately 10% of our Chemicals Segment's net sales.
+Our Chemicals Segment sells TiO2 to over 4,000 customers, with the top ten customers approximating 34% of our Chemicals Segment's net sales in 2013 and 2015 and 35% in 2014.
+In each of 2013, 2014 and 2015, one customer, Behr Process Corporation, accounted for approximately 10% of our Chemicals Segment's net sales.
 The table below shows the approximate percentage of our TiO2 sales by volume for our significant markets, Europe and North America, for the last three years.

-2012 2013 2014
+2013 2014 2015

-Europe 47% 49% 50%
+Europe 49% 50% 52%

-North America 35% 33% 33%
+North America 33% 33% 29%

 Our Component Products Segment's products are sold primarily in North America to original equipment manufacturers.
-The ten largest customers related to our Component Product's continuing operations accounted for approximately 38% of sales in 2012, 42% in 2013, and 47% in 2014.
-United States Postal Service, also a customer of the security products reporting unit, accounted for approximately 13% of the Component Products Segment's total sales in both 2013 and 2014.
-Harley Davidson, also a customer of the security products reporting unit, accounted for approximately 12% in each of 2012, 2013 and 2014.
+The ten largest customers related to our Component Product's Segment accounted for approximately 42% of sales in 2013, 47% in 2014, and 48% in 2015.
+United States Postal Service, a customer of the security products reporting unit, accounted for approximately 13% of the Component Products Segment's total sales in both 2014 and 2015.
+Harley Davidson, also a customer of the security products reporting unit, accounted for approximately 12% in each of 2013, 2014 and 2015.

 Our Waste Management Segment's revenues consist of storage and disposal fees at our facility located in Andrews County, Texas.
-During 2013 we had sales to three customers that each exceeded 10% of our Waste Management Segment's net sales: Tennessee Valley Authority (30%), Studsvik, Inc. (15%) and the Department of Energy (10%).
+During 2013 we had sales to three customers that each exceeded 10% of our Waste Management Segment's net sales: Tennessee Valley Authority (30%), Studsvik, Inc. (15%) and the DOE (10%).
 During 2014 we had sales to two customers that each exceed 10% of our Waste Management Segment's total sales: Zion Solutions (18%), and Sacramento Municipal Utility District (23%).
+During 2015 we had sales to five customers that each exceed 10% of our Waste Management Segment's total sales: Exelon Generation (19%), U.S. Department of Energy (16%), Nuclear Waste Partnership (12%), Arizona Public Service (12%), and Zion Solutions (11%).

 Our Real Estate Management and Development Segment's revenues are land sales income and water and electric delivery fees.
-During 2014 we had sales to four customers that each exceeded 10% of our Real Estate Management and Development Segment's total sales: Greystone Nevada (23%), Woodside Homes of Nevada (25%), and Richmond Homes of Nevada (20%) are all relate to land sales; the City of Henderson (12%) relates to our water and electric delivery services.
+During 2014 we had sales to four customers that each exceeded 10% of our Real Estate Management and Development Segment's net sales: Greystone Nevada (23%), Woodside Homes of Nevada (25%), and Richmond Homes of Nevada (20%) all relate to land sales; the City of Henderson (12%) relates to our water delivery services.
+During 2015 we had sales to four customers that each exceeded 10% of our Real Estate Management and Development Segment's net sales: Richmond Homes of Nevada (27%), LV